Pain-Brioche/COM3D2-How-to/Transfer_shapekeys.md

 To make it simple they are instructions for the game to morph an item (be it clothes or body or anything)

 For example breast sliders in game are shapekeys.
-You'll see later a "Basis" shapekey, it's the default state of your item, and shapekeys with names, they are the end result of the transofrmation action, everything in between is calculated by the game/blender.
+You'll see later a "Basis" shapekey, it's the default state of your item, and shapekeys with names, they are the end result of the transformation action, everything in between is calculated by the game/blender.

 Didn't understood ?
 Well it doesn't really matter ^^'.

 ### When do you need to transfer shapekeys ?